Religion in Portugal: Baháʼí Faith

 The first visitor of the Baháʼí Faith to Portugal was in 1926.
 Its first Baháʼí Local Spiritual Assembly was elected in Lisbon in 1946.
 In 1962 the Portuguese Baháʼís elected their first National Spiritual Assembly.
 In 1963 there were nine assemblies.
 The population of the Baháʼí community Ain Portugal was estimated at some 2,100 members in 2010 according to the Association of Religion Data Archives (relying on World Christian Encyclopedia).

+Sikhism

+Many Sikhs started to emigrate to Portugal since the 1990s from Punjab, India for work in the agricultural, tourism and manufacturing sectors.
+Many Sikhs have opened up Indian restaurants around Portugal.
+The Indian Embassy of Portugal has estimated there to be 35,000 Sikhs.
+Many of whom are currently unrecognised in the official census data due to lack of residency documentation.

+Most Sikhs can be found in Lisbon, Porto and Albufeira where there are Gurdwaras (Sikh Place of Worship).

 Hinduism

 From the mid-1990s on there was an influx of Hindus of Nepalese origin in Portugal as a result of labour migration originated from that South Asian country.
 It is also possible to find in the Metropolitan Areas of all the regions several Hare Krishna communities, consisting mainly of non-Portuguese Europeans, Brazilians, US citizens and a few Portuguese.
-Besides this, there is a Hindu community of approximately 9,000 persons, which largely traces its origins to Indians who emigrated from the former Portuguese colonies of Lusophone Africa, particularly from Mozambique, and from the former colony of Goa and other possessions in Portuguese India.
+Besides this, there is a Hindu community of approximately 19,471 Hindus actually in Portugal, which largely traces its origins to Indians who emigrated from the former Portuguese colonies of Lusophone Africa, particularly from Mozambique, and from the former colony of Goa and other possessions in Portuguese India.

 Hindus in Portugal are, according to the Indian Embassy in Lisbon, mainly Gujaratis (Gujarati is taught at the Hindu Community Cultural Centre in Lisbon), Punjabis and Goans.
 The majority of the Hindus live in the Lisbon and Porto Metropolitan areas.